Sisyphus-14/Stage_LPC/README.md

 This repository is divided into three distinct parts:

-- A Python programming section on data analysis (generation of data following Gaussian and Exponential distributions, data fitting, application to measurements performed on the SiPM)
+- A Python programming section on data analysis (generation of data following Gaussian and Exponential distributions, data fitting, application to measurements performed on the SiPM) [WIP]
-- A G4Beamline programming section (SiPM simulation, simulation with different radioactive sources)
+- A G4Beamline programming section (SiPM simulation, simulation with different radioactive sources) [WIP]
-- The lab assignment I wrote (Beta Radioactivity lab assignment for second-year engineering students)
+- The lab assignment I wrote (Beta Radioactivity lab assignment for second-year engineering students)[done, yet to push it]